cesarvr/blog/content/post/jenkins-container.md

 }
 ```

+> The good thing about we can reuse the code inside ``JNLP_CONTAINER`` for other frameworks or languages.

-At the end I'm impress on how powerful this plugin is, somebody ask me some days ago How can he do a [quarkus](https://quarkus.io/) pipeline in Openshift?
-I hope this post helps him solve that problem and inspire you guys to create really sophisticated and more important simpler to maintain builds.
+At the end I'm impressed on how powerful this plugin and how easy is to simplify builds with this.
+Somebody asked me some days ago *"How can he do a [quarkus](https://quarkus.io/) pipeline in Openshift?"* I hope this post helps him solve that problem and inspire you guys to create really sophisticated, and more important, easy to maintain builds.